Wario Land 3

 Similarly, the Moon enemy also has an unused frame stored nearby, this time minus the puffed up cheeks.

-This frame for Wario can be found in the game's graphics data, but doesn't go used in the actual game.
-It's unknown what it'd be for, though it is similar to frames used when he messes up in the golf game, hangs from an owl or gets frozen.
+An unused frame of Wario, similar to frames used when he messes up in the golf game, hangs from an owl or gets frozen.

-The Spark enemies have graphics frames for being defeated, or possibly stunned.
-In the final, they are invincible.
+The Spark enemies have graphics for being defeated, or possibly stunned.
+In the final game, they are invincible.

 There also exists sprites for Spark looking left and right.